rolyli/blog/content/blog/using-d3-to-create-a-bar-chart-with-html-table-data-scraped-with-python/index.md

 title: Using d3 to create a bar chart with HTML table data scraped with Python
 date: 2020-08-22T10:43:40.414Z
 ---
-I'm constantly trying to broaden my depth and breath of web development, and thought it would be nice to do a couple of data visualisation projects using d3.
+In my constant persuit to broaden my depth and breath of web development knowledge, I thought it would be nice to do a couple of data visualisation projects using d3.

 For the data itself, I decided to scrape a website that specializes in visualizing MMO game statistics (I've been meaning to get back into playing MMOs).
 The raw data looks like the following excerpt.
 It's a simple HTML table.